Nick Cordero’s COVID-19 Recovery Progress Hits ‘Numbers We Haven’t Seen In A While,’ Says Wife Amanda Kloots

 I’ve been told a couple times that he won’t make it.
 I’ve been told to say goodbye.
 I’ve been told it would take a miracle.
 Well, I have faith.
 Faith that is small as a mustard seed sometimes, but that is all you need sometimes.
 He’s still here and despite his odds gets slightly, slightly better every day.
 Where there is faith, there is hope.
 Where there is hope, there can be a miracle!
 Like my dad has said since day one, every day he’s still with us is a miracle.
 I believe God is with us, with the doctors and with Nick. ❤️

-Given the ups and downs that Amanda and Nick have experienced with this, she cautioned that things could change again.
+Given the ups and downs that Amanda and Nick have experienced, she cautioned that things could change again.
 She noted that anything can happen, and it usually does.
-Despite her caution, she admitted that these latest numbers of Nick’s had her feeling pretty cheery.
+Despite her caution, she admitted that the latest numbers of Nick’s had her feeling pretty cheery.

 Nick’s wife also detailed that the doctors would be doing another round of stem cell treatment.
 She noted that referencing this procedure as a stem cell treatment is actually somewhat inaccurate, as she mentioned that it’s exosomes being utilized.